 I stopped at every one to catch my breath!

 The corridors, panels and the sheer sculptural works on the stones are the reflection of Buddhists Doctrines and Javanese life; the animals, dancers, music and lifestyle.

 The best place to watch the sunrise is from the top platform, where the burnt orange colors peak through the stone stupas.
 I recommend planting yourself there about a half hour before in order to secure the ideal location.

 It’s hard to find the perfect spot, but do it quickly and stay put because if you leave someone will snag your seat in a second.

 Even with hundreds of people surrounding me the only sound I heard as the sun came up from behind the mountain, was the roosters crowing from the hills.
 Very Peaceful.

 2. Afternoon at Prambanan Temple

-After witnessing the gorgeous sunrise view at Borobudur Temple, head just a few miles northeast of Yogyakarta to another UNESCO site, the Prambanan Temple compound.
+After witnessing the gorgeous sunrise view at Borobudur Temple, head just a few miles northeast of Yogyakarta to another UNESCO World Heritage site, the Prambanan Temple compound.
 It is a collection of three main temples dedicated to Hindu deities; Shiva, Brahma and Vishnu.

 It is said to be the most graceful Hindu temples in Indonesia.